DavidKlempfner/WaveFileManipulator/README.md

 * Public constants so you know the start index for sections within the metadata

 ![Metadata example](WaveFileManipulator/Metadata.JPG)

+## Your Own Implementation
+Want to try a different array reversing algorithm?
+You can pass in your own implementation of IReverser into the Manipulator ctor.

 ## Examples
 * Reverse the audio